bmc-msft/onefuzz-experiments/templates/README.md

 )
 ```

-## Implementation Notes
+## Current Issues

-### TODO
-* enums (StatsFormat)
+* Declaratively specifying the allowed values for enums, such as StatsFormat, is not supported.
+Fields must currently use Str, which evaluates to Enum value during template rendering, is functional.
-* platform discovery?
-We auto-differentiate between windows and linux tasks
+* Existing templates automatically differentiate between windows and linux tasks.
+This does not support differentiating between platforms automatically.
-  now

 ### Implementation details
 * job\_id in the TaskConfig is can be an arbitrary UUID and is overwritten at
   template evaluation

-### Differences between this and `libfuzzer basic template`
-* While this can be used to define notifications as part of a template, the SDK will need to support adding additional notifications at runtime, similar to how `--notification_config` works today.

-## Items of note in the implementation
+### Items of note in the implementation
 * [templates/usertemplates.py](templates/usertemplates.py): This implements the 'onefuzz template libfuzzer basic'
 * [templates/models.py](templates/models.py): This implements the basic pydantic models used by this feature
 * [templates/template.py](templates/template.py): This builds the "what do I ask the user to provide" (OnefuzzTemplateRequest) and "Evaluate the template, given the OnefuzzTemplateRequest)"